 Just imagine the price advertisers will pay to get your attention with a product they know is likely to be of interest to you.

 But, how do they access this information?
 Over 1,400 “leading brands” sell information from store loyalty cards to data brokers, meaning that if you’ve ever signed up for a loyalty or store credit card, there’s a good chance the data you provided was sold to a broker.
 On many occasions this is specified in the terms and conditions.
 However, unfortunately, we’re seeing more and more cases of companies selling users personal data to advertisers without their permission.
 In 2019, parenting club Bounty was fined £400,000 for selling users’ data, after the company illegally shared 34.4 million records with 39 companies.
-At CEL, we are currently pursuing a group legal action against Bounty (UK) Ltd to help those affected by the breach receive compensation.

 Understanding the value of data to hackers is a little more complicated.
 Although one thing is clear, if data didn’t have a high value, cybercriminals wouldn’t bother to steal it.